 Who We Are

 Founded in 2011, Talem Consulting provides nonprofits the tools they need to build capacity, fundraise, and dismantle systems of inequity.
-The company is staffed by its principal consultant and eight team members.

 From an early age, Rachel was afforded the privilege of culturally immersive and educational international travel experiences.
-This privilege afforded her a gateway to a deeper appreciation of diverse cultures, expanded her cultural competence, and began ongoing conversations around White privilege and systemic inequity.
+This advantage afforded her a gateway to a deeper appreciation of diverse cultures, expanded her cultural competence, and began ongoing conversations around White privilege and systemic inequity.
 These experiences helped her build an intersectional and equity-based framework that supports Talem's organizational capacity building.